microsoft/PowerPlatformConnectors/certified-connectors/TrueDialog SMS/readme.md

 - A Microsoft Power Automate plan with custom connector feature
 - A TrueDialog Account and Plan and TrueDialog API access.
 Click [HERE](https://www.truedialog.com/register-free-15-day-trial/) to register.

-\*\*Please contact our Client Services team when you register for TrueDialog because API access will need to be provided to you.
+\*\*When you register for TrueDialog, the API key and Secret Code will be in your credentials email.
+For help getting started, please contact our team.
 Our world class Client Services team will walk you through registration and choosing the best account for your company’s needs.

 CONTACT US: